MenakaRevel/MenakaRevel.github.io/_pages/home.md

 permalink: /
 ---
 # Welcome!
+I pursued the intersection of data assimilation, remote sensing, and hydrological modeling during my training as an environmental modeler and hydrologist.
+By incorporating satellite measurements like altimetry and SWOT into routing models like [CaMa-Flood]("https://hydro.iis.u-tokyo.ac.jp/~yamadai/cama-flood/"), and [Raven]("https://raven.uwaterloo.ca/"), my study aims to improve the realism and forecasting ability of large-scale hydrological models.

-Currently, I am working as a postdoctoral fellow at the [Department of Civil and Environmental Engineering, Faculty of Engineering, University of Waterloo]("https://uwaterloo.ca/civil-environmental-engineering/").
+Currently, I am working as a postdoctoral fellow in the [Department of Civil and Environmental Engineering, Faculty of Engineering, University of Waterloo]("https://uwaterloo.ca/civil-environmental-engineering/"), where I contribute to the [Hydrology Group]("https://uwaterloo.ca/scholar/btolson/people-0").

-Please visit the Hydrology group at the University of Waterloo [here]("https://uwaterloo.ca/scholar/btolson/people-0")
+Please visit the Hydrology group at the University of Waterloo [here]("https://uwaterloo.ca/scholar/btolson/people-0").

-I previously worked as a Project Researcher in [Global Hydrodynamics Lab]("https://global-hydrodynamics.github.io/") in [Institute of Industrial Science]("https://www.iis.u-tokyo.ac.jp/en/"), [The University of Tokyo]("https://www.u-tokyo.ac.jp/en/") from Oct 2019 to Aug 2023.
-In the Global Hydrodynamics Lab, we are working on freshwater dynamics on a global scale using modeling, remote sensing, and model data integration.
+Previously, I served as a Project Researcher in the [Global Hydrodynamics Lab]("https://global-hydrodynamics.github.io/") in [Institute of Industrial Science]("https://www.iis.u-tokyo.ac.jp/en/"), [The University of Tokyo]("https://www.u-tokyo.ac.jp/en/") from Oct 2019 to Aug 2023.
+There, I collaborated on projects that explored freshwater dynamics on a global scale using modeling, remote sensing, and model-data integration.

-Please visit Global Hydrodynamics Lab [here]("https://global-hydrodynamics.github.io/").
+Please visit Global Hydrodynamics Lab at the University of Tokyo [here]("https://global-hydrodynamics.github.io/").

+My dedication to open science and data accessibility has been a recurring theme in my work.
+Through user-centered, web-based platforms, I actively create tools and procedures that facilitate the exchange of data, model configurations, and research outcomes.
+The goal of my work is to close the gap between large end-user groups and sophisticated hydrological systems.
+Please visit my [GitHub page]("https://github.com/menaka-revel").

 ## Research Interests
 My primary research interests are hydrological modeling and integrating remote sensing data into models.
 Currently, I am modelling Canadian lake-dominated watersheds and calibrating the models using remote sensing data such as SWOT.
 Previously, I have been working on data assimilation into hydrodynamic modeling using satellite altimetry data.
 I am also involved in developing [CaMa-Flood]("https://github.com/global-hydrodynamics/CaMa-Flood_v4") hydrodynamic model for a better representation of global fresh water.